natescherer/postmodern-repo-copiertemplate/docs/why_copier.md

 * Proper `.jinja` Extension for Templates
   * Because Cookiecutter didn't use a proper template extension, it caused larger problems for linters and formatters

 Copier provides these out of the box, and uses a friendly YAML syntax to boot.
+The Copier project also explicitly indicates that they want to be a language-agnostic templating engine, which is nice as the Postmodern template family is designed to be useful for any/all purposes.

 [cruft]: https://cruft.github.io/cruft/
 [cookiecutter]: https://www.cookiecutter.io/